mindisaias/cyoa/README.md

 <img width="200" alt="image" src="https://github.com/user-attachments/assets/f7c1eb1b-81df-4d54-860b-344b9005fa71">

  ## Installation/Usage
+On first install:
+> 1. Type cmake .
+> 2. Type make
-Type ./bin/choose-your-own-adventure
+> 3. Type ./bin/choose-your-own-adventure
-Type in a number to choose an option and press enter
+> 4. Type in a number to choose an option and press enter
  ## Testing
  We created test cases in our test class for each function.
 It tested the functionality and whether it passed or failed.
 We made sure each test file had multiple test cases to check other potential errors.